 Yes, a mixture of public restrooms and portable toilets, including at least one ADA compliant facility at each activity hub, will be available for public use across the route.

 Are electric bikes, electric scooters, and other electric-assisted devices allowed at the event?

 Yes, street legal electric-assist bicycles, scooters, and similar devices may be used at 626 Golden Streets.
-However, to ensure a safe and memorable day for all, we ask all event participants (whether on fully human-powered or electric assisted devices) to ride in safe and courteous manner, yielding to slower moving persons, children, and other event goers.
+However, to ensure a safe and memorable day for all, we ask all event participants (whether on fully human-powered or electric-assisted devices) ride in safe and courteous manner, yielding to slower moving persons, children, and other event goers.
 Please watch out for others - especially small children - so everyone can enjoy the day!

 Do I need to wear a helmet?